benallfree/pocketpages/packages/site/pb_hooks/pages/(main)/docs/context-api/request.md

 ### `url`

 - Type: `URLParse<string>`
-- Description: A parsed URL object containing query parameters and other URL components
+- Description: A parsed URL object containing query parameters and other URL components.
+Query string values are automatically parsed as JSON when possible, falling back to string values if parsing fails.

 ### `formData()`